Why Has Kaitlyn Dever Had Such Little Screen Time On ‘Last Man Standing’?

-The family comedy sitcom Last Man Standing was recently revived by Fox after being canceled by ABC back in May of 2017.
-Unfortunately, a new network isn’t the only changes fans have had to endure following the revival of the series.
+The family comedy Last Man Standing was recently revived by Fox after being canceled by ABC back in May of 2017.
+Unfortunately, a new network isn’t the only change fans have had to endure following the revival of the series.

 In addition to several changes in the cast, fans have also noticed an overwhelming absence of one of the previously primary characters.
 Eve Baxter, played by Kaitlyn Dever, has been a regular since the series first kicked off.
 Fans of LMS, however, have recently started to notice Kaitlyn isn’t getting nearly as much air time as the other members of the cast and they can’t help but wonder why.